time-palominodb/PalominoClusterTool/README.md

 database systems, please contact us!
 We'd love to hear about it and welcome your participation in the project.

-   * Tim Ellis, CTO PalominoDB - Ansible Playbooks
+   * Tim Ellis, CTO & Principal Architect, Palomino
+   * Charlie Killian, Director of Engineering, Palomino

 License